 Texas, the largest state in the contiguous U.S., has a culture and feel unlike any other.
 Here are eight facts to know about the state, and the people who live there:

-- 2. Football is king.
-Texans love football, from high school to pro teams such as the Dallas Cowboys and Houston Oilers.
+- Texans love football, from high school to pro teams such as the Dallas Cowboys and Houston Texans.
 They don’t just follow football — many Texans eat, sleep and breathe it.

-- 4. Barbecue is everywhere.
-Meat, meat and more meat — that’s what you’ll find on most restaurant menus.
+- Meat, meat and more meat — that’s what you’ll find on most restaurant menus.
 There are options for vegetarians, but meat-eaters are definitely in the majority here.
 Every region seems to have a distinct spin on Tex-Mex favorites and Texan barbecue, so bring your appetite.

-- 6. It’s hot.
-Like really, really hot, at least during much of the summer months.
+- Like really, really hot, at least during much of the summer months.
 Still, winters are mild, spring and fall are lovely, and air conditioning is pretty much a given in every home and business in Texas.
 That makes the hot summers bearable, all things considered.

 Planning a move to Texas, or any other state?
 Contact us to learn how we can take the stress out of relocating.